-The $1000.00 Odessa Prize is awarded for the best essay written in English or French in an undergraduate fourth-year course on a topic relevant to the study of Canada (for instance, Canadian History, Politics, Public Policy, Environment, Society, Culture, Literature, or Fine Arts)
+The $1000.00 Odessa Prize was awarded for the best essay written in English or French in an undergraduate, fourth-year course on a topic relevant to the study of Canada from 2010 to 2023.
+It will not be offered in 2023-24.

 The Odessa Prize is made possible by the generous donation of York alumnus Irvin Studin (BBA Schulich, PhD Osgoode Hall Law School), past Rhodes Scholar and Governor General’s Gold Medal winner, captain and two-time soccer All-Canadian with the York University men’s varsity soccer team.
 The Odessa Prize is dedicated to Studin’s parents, Yuri and Sima, both of whom hail from the famous port city of Odessa.
 The award was originally founded through the combined contributions of the many writers in Studin’s 2006 book, What is a Canadian?
 (McClelland & Stewart).